-Board Training in King County is a forum for executive directors and board chairs or key board members to network with colleagues, learn about specific governance topics, and discuss issues facing their organizations.
+Board Training in King County is a forum for executive directors, board members, and potential board members to network with colleagues, learn about specific governance topics, and discuss issues facing their organizations.
 Previously hosted by the United Way of King County, 501 Commons now manages this highly regarded board partnership series.
 We encourage two or more from your board to attend together.

 Board Training in King County sessions are held at the Pacific Tower at 1200 12th Ave.
 S, Seattle, WA 98144.
 Room details will be on your ticket.

 Cost for most sessions is $40 for 501 Commons members, $45 for non-members, with a $20 discount for nonprofits with budgets under $1 million.
 The sessions take place from 9 a.m. to 12:00 p.m. (subject to change)

 Want to receive updates about future Board Training in King County sessions?
 Sign up below!

 - Storytelling Made Easy -Wednesday, April 26, 9:00 am to 12 pm

 - Facilitating Group Dynamics for Board Members and EDs— Friday, May 12, 9 am to noon

 Storytelling Made Easy-Wednesday, April 26, 9:00 am to 12 pm